 Documentation of worthy purpose for entering Denmark

+International UCN students who want to enter Denmark may need documentation to prove that UCN is physically open.
 For that reason, UCN has prepared a personal document for all international students to show on request as documentary evidence of their worthy purpose when entering Denmark.
 It is important that students bring either a printed or a digital copy of the document when they want to enter Denmark.

 The document states that if the Danish authorities have any questions about the document, the authorities should call UCN where we will be ready to help.

 Even though being an international student at a Danish institution of higher education is now a worthy purpose when travelling to Denmark, you as a non-EU student must be aware of your country category.
 Despite your residence permit, you cannot enter Denmark if your country is categorised as red when wanting to enter Denmark.

 Link for students with residence in Denmark